tommeagher/data1-fall2015/README.md

 More on working with R dataframes and joining them together.

-Another hands-on tutorial on hands-on tutorial on R and R Studio.
+Another hands-on tutorial on R and R Studio.

 Guest speaker: [Ryann Grochowski Jones](http://twitter.com/ryanngro), data reporter at ProPublica

-Assigned readings for next week:
-*  TK

 ###Class 7 - Dec.
 16